scottcolfer/scottcolfer.github.io/_posts/2021-08-09-gds-phases-product-lifecycle.md

 - Localise and contextualise
 - Be pragmatic.

-This could take the form of your Portfolio/Controls/Standards team pairing with your Product Management profession to lead a project to do the above on with and on behalf of your organisation.
+This could take the form of your Portfolio/Controls/Standards team pairing with your Product Management profession to lead a project to do the above with and on behalf of your organisation.
 And to partner and check-in with the Standards Team at GDS (now CDDO).
 I have never found them to be anything other than positive and supportive of our work.
 And the Service Standard and Manual remain the most effective mechanism for protecting a user-centred, product approach that I’ve experienced in any sector.
 They were a huge reason for me joining the Civil Service and have proved invaluable throughout my career here.

 # ‘Aren't we doing discovery and delivery in parallel the whole time?’